 This was the one item we sampled that we didn’t like.
 It’s a cold, pulled chicken spread that just doesn’t have a ton of flavor.
 Skip it.

-OK, so this burger right here is this crown jewel of the menu, and the main reason you should be eating at Bar Sardine tonight.
-Holy sh*t, this is a juicy meat sandwich for the ages.
+OK, so this is the crown jewel of the menu, and the main reason you should be eating at Bar Sardine tonight.
+Holy sht, this is a juicy meat sandwich for the ages.
 The burger is smothered in a BBQ mayo special sauce, smoked cheddar, thin crispy potatoes (on the burger!), thin onions, and cucumbers.
-The toasted bun almost looks like it's two tops, instead of a top and bottom.
+The toasted bun almost looks like it’s two tops, instead of a top and bottom.
 The is somewhere in between a challah bun and a potato bun, with a firm, but soft texture that holds the business together well.
-The only other burger we've had this good recently comes from Fritzl's Lunch Box.
-Bar Sardine is in good company.